swkkd/gowebapi/docs/AttributeTemplateApi.md

 # **AttributeTemplateCreateAttributeTemplate**
-> AttributeTemplateCreateAttributeTemplate(ctx, webId, template, optional)
+> AttributeTemplateCreateAttributeTemplate(a.client.ctx, webId, template, optional)
 Create an attribute template as a child of another attribute template.

 ### Required Parameters